 How To Make Pan Seared Cod

-- Begin spooning the butter on top of the fish as soon as it begins to melt.
+- Baste with butter.
+Begin spooning the butter on top of the fish as soon as it begins to melt.
 Cook for another 2-3 minutes or until the cod turns opaque and flakes easily.
-Serve immediately with fresh lemon wedges and chopped parsley, if using.
+Look for an internal temperature of 145F (or slightly lower — the fish will continue to cook a bit after being removed from the heat).
+Serve immediately with lemon wedges and chopped parsley.

 This method of cooking is great for any white fish, such as haddock, halibut, sea bass, mahi mahi, or tilapia.

-If you love seafood as much as we do, try this same method with sea scallops or salmon next!
+If you love seafood as much as we do, try this same method with sea scallops or flaky pan-seared salmon next!

 Look for cod fillets that are firm and have a bright white color.
 Avoid any fish that is brown or discolored.
 The flesh should be springy and elastic when you press on it, and it should smell fresh and mild.
 Individual portions should be about 6-ounces each.